quickthyme/graffeine/README.md

   **IMPORTANT:** The automatic transposing used by the bar layers will override any values stored in `values.lo`!
-If you depend on that field for things like segmented bars or candlestick charts, then know that you cannot use these types of graphs with negative values without transposing.
-You will need to do your own sanitizing first, before feeding the data into Graffeine.
+If you depend on that field for things like segmented bars or candlestick charts, then know that you cannot use these types of graphs with negative values.
+You will need to do your own transposing first, before feeding the data into Graffeine.

 <br />